datastax/dsbulk-migrator/README.md

         --import-dsbulk-option "--connector.csv.maxCharsPerColumn=65536" \
         --import-dsbulk-option "--executor.maxPerSecond=1000"

-Note that for the last example, you must use the `schema-migrator-<VERSION>-embedded-dsbulk.jar` fat jar, otherwise, an error will be raised because no embedded DSBulk can be found.
+Note that for the last example, you must use the `dsbulk-migrator-<VERSION>-embedded-dsbulk.jar` fat jar, otherwise, an error will be raised because no embedded DSBulk can be found.

 Generate DDL files to re-create the origin schema in an Astra target cluster:

-    java -jar target/schema-migrator-<VERSION>-embedded-driver.jar generate-ddl \
+    java -jar target/dsbulk-migrator-<VERSION>-embedded-driver.jar generate-ddl \
         --data-dir=/path/to/data/dir \
         --export-host=my-origin-cluster.com \
         --export-username=user1 \